 Popular music played by Local Disc Jockeys (Disco's)

 David Bates, Bill Wiltshire, Paul Hatton (Rovin' D.J.
-Disco & Three Bare Feet Disco)
+Disco and Three Bare Feet Disco)

 |"Roving D.J.
 Disco Card|

 Was resident D.J. at the Roebuck Hotel when the late Pat and David Dewhurst RIP had it

 Was resident D.J. at the Commercial Hotel when John Merchant had it

 who for many years was second in command of the Church Lad's Brigade had a disco and was well known in the town playing at small functions.

 Arthur and Vera Foster